Soft Footprints Travel Guides

 Maistrali taverna's flower-covered exterior and empty outdoor tables set with blue cloths along the main Nidri Lefkada waterfront road, palm trees lining the opposite pavement and hills stretching into the distance

-A car opens up the rest of the island from Nidri.
-Lefkada Town is around 20 minutes north.
-Vasiliki and the southern coast are 30 to 40 minutes south.
-Porto Katsiki and Egremni on the southwest coast take closer to an hour from Nidri, with the final section on mountain roads that slow progress.
+Hiring a car opens up the rest of the island, with Lefkada Town around 20 minutes to the north and Vasiliki roughly 30 to 40 minutes south.
+The dramatic west coast beaches require closer to an hour because of the slower mountain roads.

 Striped beach towels on sunloungers at the water's edge on Nidri beach, a shingle shoreline curving toward the harbour where speedboats are moored, palm trees and a beach bar behind, steep mountains across the bay